-Except as noted below in this subsection, the requirements in subsection F.1. apply to all dual JD/MELP programs.
+Except as noted below in this subsection, the requirements in subsection F.1. apply to all dual JD/Master's programs.

-- a.
-Students are required to begin the dual degree program at the school conferring the JD degree. - b.
-A candidate for the dual JD/MELP degree must satisfactorily complete all the requirements for the MELP degree as described in regulation IV above.
-A dual degree candidate may transfer a total of nine credits from their JD program to the MELP program. - c.
-Vermont Law and Graduate School will accept nine credits of course work completed in the JD program at the school conferring the JD degree.
-Courses taken at the school that are to be applied toward the MELP degree must be approved by the Director of the Environmental Law Center or the Director's designee.
-Courses taken at the law school will not be applied toward the MELP degree if they substantially duplicate a course taken at Vermont Law and Graduate School. - d.
-The total maximum number of credits a student enrolled in this dual degree may earn toward a MELP Externship is 10 credits. - e.
+- Students are required to begin the dual degree program at the school conferring the JD degree. - b.
+A candidate for the dual JD/master's degree must satisfactorily complete all the requirements for the master's degree as described in regulation IV above.
+A dual degree candidate may transfer a total of nine credits from their JD program to the MELP program, and a total of twelve credits to the MCEP, MAPP, MERL, or MFALP program.

+- c.
+Courses taken at the student's home law school that are to be applied toward the master's degree must be approved by the Director of the Environmental Law Center or the Director's designee.
+Courses taken at the law school will not be applied toward the master's degree if they substantially duplicate a course taken at Vermont Law and Graduate School. - d.
+The total maximum number of credits a student enrolled in this dual degree may earn toward a master's externship is 10 credits. - e.
 The courses taken, the grades awarded, and the credits earned for courses transferred from the school conferring the JD degree will be noted on the Vermont Law and Graduate School transcript, but the course grades will not be included in the student's Vermont Law and Graduate School grade average.
 All passing grades (i.e., a grade of C or better) will be accepted.